-The University of Vermont Watershed Alliance (UVM WA) is an Extension program in partnership with Lake Champlain Sea Grant and the Rubenstein School of Environment and Natural Resources.
-Our primary objective to increase awareness and knowledge of watershed issues in Vermont youth.
+The University of Vermont Watershed Alliance (UVM WA) is an extension program founded in partnership with Lake Champlain Sea Grant and the Rubenstein School of Environment and Natural Resources.
+Our goal is to increase awareness and knowledge of watershed issues in Vermont youth.

 UVM WA provides curriculum, equipment, and instructors to schools and youth groups participating in our programs, as well as support and guidance to teachers who wish to integrate watershed education into their current curriculum.
 UVM WA also provides internship opportunities to UVM undergraduate students who wish to gain valuable, hands-on experience and training in environmental education.
 Interns serve as Watershed Educators providing educational programming in schools and other academic settings throughout Vermont.
 All of our programs include both classroom and field components, and center on science as inquiry.

 Whether in the classroom or UVM’s Rubenstein Ecosystem Science Laboratory located on the waterfront in Burlington, the WA has the knowledge and tools to engage students in the scientific process.
 Our three dimensional watershed model, which helps students visualize a watershed and understand how humans impact water quality, is just one of the many resources available.

 INQUIRE: Hands-on field science.